-To declare the certificate, Intro to Music Technology (MUEL/MUSC 2061) must be successfully completed, and a CU Boulder GPA above 2.0 is needed.
+To declare the certificate, Intro to Music Technology (MUEL/MUSC 2061) must be successfully completed and a CU Boulder GPA above 2.0 is needed.
 Note: Music majors enroll under the MUSC course prefix and non-majors in MUEL.
 We strongly recommend that you enroll no later than the end of your sophomore year.